Farmer Stone is quite an eccentric dairy farmer.

 In order to do this, he did the following:

-First he poured 1/4 of the first churn in the second churn.
+First, he poured 1/4 of the first churn into the second churn.

 He then poured 1/2 of the second churn into the third churn.